October 14, 2013Ads by Google

 Note that the word marriage meant: the act of stealing a woman’s virginity, or the act of claiming ownership by raping her.
 This was always done publically, both to shame the female into never allowing another man in her bed, and to show other men, this one’s mine I’ll kill you if you touch her.
 Medieval people did not have the “sex is a sin to be done in secret” mindset that would develop in Victorian times.

-In Medieval times: Women were property, marriage was rape, age of consent was 10, incest was common practise, religious leaders got first choice of daughters, fathers got second choice, brothers got third choice, the man with the highest bid got to buy her if no priest or man in the family wanted her, and sex was public.
+In Medieval times: Women were property, marriage was rape, age of consent was 10, incest was common practice, religious leaders got first choice of daughters, fathers got second choice, brothers got third choice, the man with the highest bid got to buy her if no priest or man in the family wanted her, and sex was public.

 It was a sin to marry (rape) a nun, thus most girls elected to become nuns as soon as they got their periods.